seucoin/unKR/unKR_ssCDL/README.md

 Source code for NeurIPS paper: Uncertain Knowledge Graph Completion via Semi-Supervised Confidence Distribution Learning.

-Uncertain knowledge graphs (UKGs) associate each triple with a conffdence score to provide more precise knowledge representations.
+Uncertain knowledge graphs (UKGs) associate each triple with a conffidence score to provide more precise knowledge representations.
 Recently, since real-world
-UKGs suffer from the incompleteness, uncertain knowledge graph (UKG) completion attracts more attention, aiming to complete missing triples and conffdences.
+UKGs suffer from the incompleteness, uncertain knowledge graph (UKG) completion attracts more attention, aiming to complete missing triples and confidences.
-Current studies attempt to learn UKG embeddings to solve this problem, but they neglect the extremely imbalanced distributions of triple conffdences.
+Current studies attempt to learn UKG embeddings to solve this problem, but they neglect the extremely imbalanced distributions of triple confidences.
 This causes that the learnt embeddings are insufficient to high-quality UKG completion.
 Thus, in this paper, to address the above issue, we propose a new **s**emi-**s**upervised **C**onfidence **D**istribution **L**earning (**ssCDL**) method for UKG completion, where